-In 2018, the NSW Government announced changes to non-commercial kangaroo management, including initiatives to allow volunteer shooters to support landholders in drought.
+In 2018, the NSW Government announced changes to non-commercial kangaroo management, including initiatives to allow volunteer shooters to support landholders.

 The changes included:

 Large populations of kangaroos can cause damage to properties, eating what little pasture is left on the ground and accessing limited water resources.
-With much of the State in drought, these changes streamline non-commercial management of overabundant kangaroo populations to the benefit of landholders and regional communities.
+These changes streamline non-commercial management of overabundant kangaroo populations to the benefit of landholders and regional communities.

 The NSW Government continues to pursue commercial harvesting as the most humane and efficient method for managing kangaroo populations.

 While kangaroo carcasses may now be removed for personal use, it is strictly prohibited for non-commercial shooters to sell, trade or swap any part of a harvested kangaroo.